-All medication taken at school, including over the counter medications must be kept in the health station, regardless of student's age.
+All medication taken at school, including over the counter medications must be kept in the health station, regardless of the student's age.
+Individual exceptions may be made for emergency medications such as asthma medication or allergy medication.
 This is for the safety of all students.
 If possible, parents/guardians are advised to give medication at home on a schedule other than during school hours.
 If it is necessary that a medication be given during school hours, these regulations must be followed:

-- A "Request to Give Medication" form must be completed and signed by the parent/guardian on each prescription and nonprescription medication to be given at school and kept on file in the health station.
-It is strongly recommended that a parent/guardian deliver the medication to the health station and complete the above-mentioned form. - Prescription and Nonprescription Medications: Prescription and/or nonprescription medicine must be brought to the health station in its original container with the original label intact.
+- A medication administration form must be completed and signed by the parent/guardian and doctor on each medication to be given at school and kept on file in the health station.
+It is required that a parent/guardian deliver the medication to the health office with the completed form and sign the medication in with a staff member. - All medicine must be brought to the health office in its original container with the original label intact.
 Prescription medication will be given only if the student's name is on the original label and only in the dosage listed.
 Any dosage changes must be approved by the child's physician in writing.

-Expired medications will not be administered.
-Original prescription bottles will be sent home with the student when empty unless the parent/guardian requests otherwise.
-If a student forgets his/her medication, the health station personnel will try to contact that student's teacher to remind him/her.
+Expired medications will not be administered (limited exceptions for emergency medication that have had expiration dates extended by the FDA).
+Empty original prescription bottles will be sent home with the student when empty unless the parent/guardian requests otherwise. - Short term over the counter medications need to follow the above guidelines.
+There is a form that parents or guardians must fill out in the health office when they drop off the medication. - The health office does not provide any medication.
+This includes over the counter medications like Tylenol and ibuprofen. - If a student forgets his/her medication, the health office personnel will try to contact that student's teacher to remind him/her.
 It is sometimes difficult to locate students due to their schedules.
 A written record will be kept of times and dates medication is taken.
 It is the student's and parent's/guardian's responsibility to ensure compliance.
-Parents/guardians and teachers are encouraged to check on the student's compliance as often as needed.

-- Medication will NOT be sent home with the student.
+Parents/guardians and teachers are encouraged to check on the student's compliance as often as needed. - Medication will NOT be sent home with the student.
 Any remaining medication (from prescription change, etc.) must be picked up by the parent/guardian.
-Exceptions to this policy will be made at the discretion of the Executive Director and/or health station personnel.
-All medication not picked up by the last day of school will be discarded. - Asthmatic Medication: All inhalers should be kept in the health station.
-If a student must carry an inhaler, a written doctor's order must be on file in the health station.
-We strongly suggest that the parent/guardian supply the health station personnel with a back-up inhaler should the student misplace or forget their inhaler.
-Neither the health station personnel nor teachers can be responsible for the inhaler the student carries.
+Exceptions to this policy will be made at the discretion of the Executive Director and/or health office personnel.
+All medication not picked up by the last day of school will be discarded. - Emergency Medication: All medication for elementary students will be kept in the health office.
+If a secondary student must carry an emergency medication, a written doctor's order must be on file in the health office.
+We strongly suggest that the parent/guardian supply the health office personnel with a back-up medication should the student misplace or forget theirs.
+Students who self carry are required to inform health office personnel if they use their emergency medication while on campus.
+Neither the health office personnel nor teachers can be responsible for the medication the student carries.

 This medication policy has been established to maintain the safety of all students.
 It promotes responsible and reliable medication schedules.
 It recognizes special needs with flexibility and includes accountability of the parent/guardian, student, and physician.
-The health station personnel urge the parent/guardian and/or physician to contact them if there are any questions or concerns.
-CPR training will be provided for all health station personnel as well as other school personnel as deemed necessary by the administrator.
+The health office personnel urge the parent/guardian and/or physician to contact them if there are any questions or concerns.
+CPR training will be provided for all health office personnel as well as other school personnel as deemed necessary by the administrator.